 - Find out whether the lawyer works on cases similar to yours, and ask for a list of representative clients (this may be considered confidential, but some firms will publicly state who their larger clients are).

 - Look to see if a lawyer is affiliated with associations that cater to your legal issues.
 For example, most bar associations have sections in real estate law and related areas.

 - Don't forget to check the address where your attorney practices!
 A local office is often important and practical in real estate cases.

 - Consider any special needs you have.
 For example, could you benefit from a lawyer who speaks a language other than English?

 Interview Candidates and Make Your Decision

 Once you have a short list of candidates, interview each one, gather added information and make your hiring decision.
-You're on the way to solving your real estate issues.
 Here are steps to help with your final selection:

-- Ask about any conflicts of interests - does the lawyer or his or her firm represent opposing parties in your case?
+- Ask about any conflicts of interests: Does the lawyer or firm represent opposing parties in your case?
 (The lawyer has an ethical obligation to avoid such conflicts.)

-- Obtain contact information for references and follow up before making a hiring decision.
-It's best if you can talk to several types of referral sources such as past clients or those with interests in a real estate matter, such as real estate agents
+- Obtain contact information for references and follow up with them before making a hiring decision.
+It's best if you can talk to several types of referral sources such as past clients or those with interests in a real estate matter, such as real estate agents.

-- Address the lawyer's fees.
+- Inquire about the lawyer's fees.
 Depending on your case, the lawyer may charge hourly or flat fees.
-You should feel comfortable about asking billing questions, and with the answers you receive
+You should feel comfortable asking about billing practices, and with the answers you receive.